 Lung Cancer Screening

-Lung cancer screening is relatively new.
-Some people aren't even aware it's available if you have a personal history of smoking!
-Without lung cancer screening, many patients would be diagnosed at a much later stage.
-And the later it’s found, the harder it is to treat effectively.
+Lung cancer screening is available to those with a long history of smoking.
+Screening makes it possible to diagnose patients at an earlier stage compared to waiting for symptoms to appear.
+And the earlier it’s found, the easier it is to treat effectively.
 Let's take a look at who qualifies and what the test is like.

 Who Qualifies for Lung Cancer Screening?